LOVER COME BACK

 So, in this film, Doris Day plays a Madison Avenue ad woman, Carol Templeton.
 Carol's striving for the top of her profession, and she's made some impressive progress, but lately she's found a certain 6'5" obstacle blocking her way, this being Jerry Webster, an ad executive for a competing firm who keeps poaching her clients right out from under her nose, perhaps as a result of their different approaches.
 Carol brings them ideas.
 Jerry (and the faltering Hays Code doesn't do the slightest thing to hide this) brings them hookers.

 Incensed, Carol brings him up on charges to the Ad Council, based on ethics violations—and one of the first things you're likely to narrow your eyes at, even though you're almost certainly too lazy to do the in-depth research needed to confirm your belief that it must be 100% bullshit, is Lover's tremendous insistence that the Ad Council was, in addition to its actual duties as a propaganda arm for the U.S. government, also a self-regulating professional association that governed the ethical standards of its members.
 Or that its members even had written-down ethical standards which they could violate.
-(Of course, the very first thing you'll narrow your eyes at is the opening voiceover, which discusses the difference between "workers" and "drones," calls the oversexed rainmaker Jerry a "drone," and thereby proves that neither Shapiro nor his co-writer Paul Henning had the slightest notion of what these words actually signify in the English fucking language.)
+(Of course, the very first thing you'll narrow your eyes at is the opening voiceover, which discusses the difference between "workers" and "drones," calls the oversexed rainmaker Jerry a "drone," and thereby proves that neither Shapiro nor his co-writer Paul Henning had the slightest notion of what these words mean in either their technical definition or in ordinary English.)

 Well, whatever: Jerry's too cagey for Carol to trap him like that, and, long story short, manages to suborn a witness by promising her an advertising campaign and eventual Hollywood stardom.
 This leads, through the blundering of Peter Ramsey, self-loathing heir to the agency Jerry works for (this would be Randall, natch), to the accidental broadcasting of an ad for "Vip," a product so mysterious that everybody in the whole world decides they need to buy it as soon as they can, and which Jerry had made up purely in service of his zany scheme.